Family Of four, Believed To Be Indians, Frozen To Death Along US-Canada Border

 Police are referring to them as victims, as there are concerns the group’s attempted border crossing was facilitated in some way, and that they were left out in the extreme cold, Global News reported.

-MacLatchy said work is underway to ID the victims, but at this stage, it appears they all died from exposure to the cold, the report said.

-Manitoba RCMP was notified by US Customs and Border Protection on Wednesday morning that a group of people had crossed into the U.S. near Emerson, and that one of the adults was carrying items intended for a baby, but there was no infant with the group.

-The US Attorney’s Office for the District of Minnesota issued a release late Thursday afternoon and said 47-year-old Steve Shand of Florida had been arrested and charged with human smuggling in connection with the incident.
+Meanwhile, The US Attorney’s Office for the District of Minnesota issued a release late Thursday afternoon and said 47-year-old Steve Shand of Florida had been arrested and charged with human smuggling in connection with the incident.
+At the same time, five more Indians — all Gujarati speaking — were arrested not far from where the van was stopped by the US border agents.

 Shand was driving with two passengers determined to be undocumented foreign nationals from India, according to the release.